 By John Byrd

-Foster Remodeling Solutions will launch its new 3,270 square foot Home Design and Selection Center in Lorton with an “Open House” on Saturday April 22 from 10:00am to 5:00pm.
+Foster Remodeling Solutions has launched its new 3,270 square foot Home Design and Selection Center in Lorton with an “Open House” on Saturday April 22 from 10:00am to 5:00pm.

 The event will include seminars on a variety of topics ranging from “Kitchen and Bath Design” to “How to Plan a Successful Remodeling” to steps entailed in introducing “Aging-in-Place” modifications into the home.
 Seminar presenters are recognized experts in their respective specialties.
 Representatives from top manufacturers will also be on hand to answer questions about specific products, appliances and emerging technologies.
 Several manufacturers also will be contributing new products as raffle items.

 Visitors can arrive as early as 10am and freely browse the newly-expanded Design and Selection Center, which offers over 3,000 square feet of display space.
 Current and leading-edge building materials, home improvement products and Smart House devices are featured.
 Chef-prepared hors d’oeuvres and beverages will be served throughout the day.

 There will be several full-sized kitchen and bathroom designs on view, vignettes featuring cabinets, vanities, flooring and lighting– even a full-sized outdoor court yard which spotlights break-through materials and styles being applied to roofing and siding.

 The Open House will also be forum for conferring with experts affiliated with some of the nation’s leading building products manufacturers, and to meet with a home improvement finance specialist.

 “Our goal is to make it easy for attendees to find answers to an array of home improvement questions in a single day,” says David Foster, who has operated Foster Remodeling Solution for over 34 years.
 “We encourage attendees to come prepared with questions, drawings and photos– and to bring interested friends and neighbors.
 All of the offerings are free and open to the public.”